C1 esterase inhibitor, human (Intravenous)

 The presence of other medical problems may affect the use of c1 esterase inhibitor, human.
 Make sure you tell your doctor if you have any other medical problems, especially:

 Check the injection kits regularly to make sure that the powder or liquid has not changed its color.
-Do not use c1 esterase inhibitor, human if the powder or liquid has changed its color, or if there are solids in the mixed liquid.
+Do not use c1 esterase inhibitor, human if it is discolored or if there are particles in the mixed liquid.

 Carry c1 esterase inhibitor, human with you at all times for emergency use in case you have an HAE attack.